-Often times, automobile accident injuries or personal injuries go undetected for a while.
+Often times, it’s recommended to get an MRI after a car accident.
+Many times injuries go undetected for a while.
 Maybe you didn’t have any pain initially, or maybe you thought your pain was taken care of after the first few weeks.
 Maybe you had a major injury that required a long recovery, and you assumed that was the only injury you sustained.
 It’s not uncommon for things like whiplash and acute inflammation to go unnoticed.
 It’s not until they start causing other problems down the road that people wonder what’s wrong with them.
 An MRI can detect these things, as well as general swelling and minor soft tissue damage, which can help improve your treatment, healing, and recovery process.
-Whether you’ve just sustained a personal injury or an automobile accident or it has been years since you’ve had one, our technologists and radiologists can perform an MRI to ensure you don’t have hidden injuries.
+Whether you’ve just sustained a personal injury or an automobile accident or it has been years since you’ve had one, our technologists and radiologists can perform an MRI at our Atlanta MRI imaging center to ensure you don’t have hidden injuries.

 MRIs are important imaging tools for each and every specialist at AICA Orthopedics.
 Each specialty has a different use and purpose for MRI technology that can assist specialists in forming an accurate diagnosis and moving forward with a correct treatment plan for the very best in care for each and every patient.
 MRI imaging technology is important not only for orthopedic specialists, but also for neurologists, interventional spine specialists, and chiropractors at AICA Orthopedics.